mw-orcl/ai-vector/ai-vector-search-apex-adb/download/download.md

 Replace `<your_database_user>` with your database user.

-### 3. Create the credentials for ADB to access the LLM service
+## Task 3: Create the credentials for ADB to access the LLM service

 To enable ADB to access an LLM service, API authentication is required.